 Types of Massage Available

-Ask for Briana, Douglas, Agnes, Jayne or Suzannah
+Ask for Douglas, Agnes, Jayne, Catriona, Paula or Vanessa

 A treatment aimed at specific area(s) of dysfunction or pain.
 During your consultation, a thorough case history is taken accompanied by an assessment of the affected area(s).
 Treatment of the particular area may include specific after care advice too.